zealbell/WobbleMeshImageView/README.md

 | `getWobble()`| *String* |

 ## Extra
- Incase you have interest in cr8ting Meshes with say 100 nodes and above and you are accidentally familiar with corel-draw I would be providing a [`gist`](https://gist.github.com/54LiNKeR/8764e61c008d357d2cabfea77905746c) where you could use a macro to get coordinates of selected nodes each time.
+ Incase you have interest in cr8ting Meshes with say 100 nodes and above and you are accidentally familiar with corel-draw I have provided a [`gist`](https://gist.github.com/54LiNKeR/8764e61c008d357d2cabfea77905746c) where you can use a macro to get coordinates of selected nodes each time.
 Any time you draw your mesh.
 I am very aware it might not be so perfect drawing pixel by pixel in corel draw without having dimensions not being exact even after taking off the anti-aliasing. but if you use Photoshop I assume you have 5 heads to figure your way around as I have none extra to spare or atleast suggest from (My head is in the dustbin, Yes I just cut it off).